 JUNIOR SCOUTS TACKLE FOOTBALL

-The Lake Forest Recreation Department is excited to announce the 2020 Lake Forest Junior Scouts Tackle Football program!
-All of our teams will be playing in The Chicagoland Youth Football League (TCYFL) once again.
+Teams will be play in The Chicagoland Youth Football League (TCYFL).
 This league stresses player safety and coach, parent, and player education.
 To ensure player safety, TCYFL adheres to strict weight classifications, player ages, and then grades.
 Playing in TCYFL will provide game opportunities against communities that currently reside in the same conference as LFHS.